-Prerequisite: Teacher Recommendation, C in Integrated II (SD)
+Prerequisite: B or better in Biology, C in Integrated II (SD)

 This course is designed to provide students with an opportunity to study basic chemical principles without rigorous mathematics.
 Selected topics include: Organic Chemistry, nuclear chemistry, inorganic chemistry, and the chemistry of everyday life.